-Flux is a library for machine learning.
+Flux is a library for machine learning geared towards high-performance production pipelines.
 It comes "batteries-included" with many useful tools built in, but also lets you use the full power of the Julia language where you need it.
 We follow a few key principles:

 - Doing the obvious thing.
 Flux has relatively few explicit APIs for features like regularisation or embeddings.
 Instead, writing down the mathematical form will work – and be fast.

-- You could have written Flux.
-All of it, from LSTMs to GPU kernels, is straightforward Julia code.
+- Extensible by default.
+Flux is written to be highly extensible and flexible while being performant.
+Extending Flux is as simple as using your own code as part of the model you want - it is all high-level Julia code.
 When in doubt, it’s well worth looking at the source.
 If you need something different, you can easily roll your own.

 - Play nicely with others.
 Flux works well with Julia libraries from data frames and images to differential equation solvers, so you can easily build complex data processing pipelines that integrate Flux models.

-Download Julia 1.0 or later, if you haven't already.
-You can add Flux from using Julia's package manager, by typing
+Download Julia 1.6 or later, if you haven't already.
+You can add Flux using Julia's package manager, by typing

 ] add Flux in the Julia prompt.